Shipping label manager application

 - Developed visual design in XAML (Windows Presentation Format) and used C# to build small interactions, like pop-ups for messaging and data entry.

 To protect the Client's intellectual property, some images have been altered or are an incomplete representation of the final product.

 Capturing the project scope

-This assignment tasked my co-developer and I with creating a new shipping label manager application to replace two programs our staff were using.
-Our version of the FedEx Ship Manager at the time was not maintained well by FedEx's development team (being in the midst of working on a new one themselves), and the program was powerful but bloated with features that we did not need.
-Our version of Indicia's application for USPS labels was very old and failed often.
-Ultimately neither completely suited our needs, and the users found it frustrating to have to use different applications to make labels for the respective shipping company.
+This assignment tasked my co-developer and I with creating a new shipping label manager application to replace two programs our warehouse staff were using.
+Our version of the FedEx Ship Manager at the time was not maintained well by FedEx's development team (being in the midst of working on a new application themselves), and the program was powerful but bloated with features that we did not need.
+We were also using a legacy version of Endicia's application for USPS labels, which had frequent errors.
+Ultimately neither completely suited our needs, and our users found it frustrating to have to use two different applications to make labels for the respective shipping company.

 Early version of the flowchart used to capture the scope of the project.